radiant-rstats/docs/model/app/dtree.Rmd

 A decision can also be assigned a `cost`.
 For example, if we decide to sign with the movie studio we may incur a cost of $5,000 for legal support.
 Assume the contract with the TV network is simpler and does not require legal assistance.
 Note that using `costs` is optional.
 In the example we could also subtract \$5,000 from each of the possible box-office payoffs.

 If some values in the tree are related or repeated it can be useful to use a `variables` section.
-Here you can assign labels to values and formulas.
+Here you can assign labels to values, formulas, and even other (sub)trees.
 Note that formulas can **only** be used in the `variables` section and nowhere else.
 In the `Sign contract` example only one variable is created (i.e., `legal fees`).
 The _Sensitivity_ tab requires that a `variables` section is included in the tree structure.
 An adapted version of the `Sign contract` example that uses more variables and a formula is shown below.

 ```yaml
 name: Sign contract